op). This guide covers setup, configuration, the security model for agent workflows, and troubleshooting.

 Authorizationheader value (stripped and replaced unconditionally for matched routes)

-cordon.yaml on disk — a same-user agent with file or shell access could read the config file and discover them.
+cordon.toml on disk — a same-user agent with file or shell access could read the config file and discover them.
 This is a limitation of the local same-user trust model, not credential exposure.

 The op CLI attack surface